grange85/ahfow-www/collections/_posts/2021/2021-02-24-dean-and-britta-play-ceremony-in their-living-room.md

 date: 2021-02-24
 imageurl:
 categories:
- - luna
+ - dean & britta
  - video
 tags:
  - soundcheck
- - bob dylan
+ - joy division
 ---

 Another video I've just come across while doing some site housekeeping is this clip from Dean & Britta's show for the <abbr title="Rental Affordability Act">RAA<abbr> back in May of last year.